 In addition to the appointment of Sharpless, the administration announced a proposed budget Monday that included $100 million in new user fees for the vaping industry, and Azar has said that there are no plans to change course on regulation of vaping products.
 Financial analysts agree that the administration, which arrived promising fewer regulations, is unlikely to shift course now.

 While little is known about Sharpless’ views on vaping, he did make some general comments on a CBS podcast last fall.
-He said he thought years of research are still needed to know where vaping fits into public health.
+He said he thought years of research are still needed to know where vaping nicotine and e-liquid fits into public health.

 “We’d love to get everyone off combustible tobacco,” Sharpless told CBS.
 “That’s very beneficial in terms of reducing risk for cancer and other diseases, but at the same time we don’t really know the impact of these new devices and their risks from a cancer point of view, or also the risks of significant nicotine addiction and other kinds of behavior.
 E-cigarettes: are they terrible or good or in-between?
 We need more research, and it’s a very big deal from a public health point of view.”